kaist-cs101/kaist-cs101.github.io/documents/main.md

 - Prof. Jongmoon Baik, [jbaik@kaist.ac.kr](mailto:jbaik@kaist.ac.kr), 042-350-3556

 ### Admin.
 Staff
-For all admin. matters for the School of Computing office, please contact HoiSung, Roh, [hs-roh@kaist.ac.kr](mailto:hs-roh@kaist.ac.kr), 042-350-3505, E3-1 1402
+For all admin. matters for the School of Computing office, please get in touch with Seong Hee Kang, [hs-diane813@kaist.ac.kr](mailto:hs-roh@kaist.ac.kr), 042-350-3505, E3-1 1402

 ### Teaching Assistants
 7-8 TAs will be assigned to each section